maple-labs/maple-docs/technical-resources/pools/pool-creation.md

 # Pool Activation

-Before the Pool can start accepting deposits and operating, the Governor needs to call `activatePoolManager` in Globals.
+Before the Pool can start accepting deposits and operating, the Governor or Operational Admin needs to call `activatePoolManager` in Globals.
 This will activate the Pool.
-This allows the Governor to set up fee parameters, default parameters, and ensure that the requisite cover has been posted by the Pool Delegate before running the Pool.
+This allows the Governor or Operational Admin to set up fee parameters, default parameters, and ensure that the requisite cover has been posted by the Pool Delegate before running the Pool.